-The MSU Extension field crops educators have a long history of providing research-based knowledge to address the needs of field crop producers across Michigan.
-Twenty-two faculty specialists and twenty-two county-based educators are currently assigned to field crops Extension in Michigan.
+The MSU Extension Field Crops Team has a long history of providing research-based knowledge to address the needs of field crop producers across Michigan.
+Twelve faculty specialists and 18 county-based educators are currently assigned to field crops extension in Michigan.
 Faculty specialists are experts in their fields of study, conducting research and sharing recommendations based on their findings with growers.
 Field educators work side-by-side with producers, delivering educational programming on either a regional or statewide basis.
-Each educator covers on average 322,000 field crop acres.
+Each educator covers on average 322,000 acres.